vinayh/blog/content/cv.md

 ##### University of Michigan - Ann Arbor
 * Research Assistant (Oct.
 2014 - Dec.
 2014)
 * Worked with Prof. Satinder Singh Baveja and Prof. Richard Lewis.
 I covered fundamental texts and papers in reinforcement learning (RL) such as the textbook by Sutton and Barto, Reinforcement Learning: An Introduction.
 I then implemented various RL algorithms, which were evaluated for performance using a variety of metrics for investigation by other lab members to develop more domain-agnostic RL systems.

+##### University of Michigan - Ann Arbor
+* Research Assistant (Sept.
+2013 - May 2014)
+* Worked with Prof. Charles Brooks III on a computational biophysics project involving the evaluation of potentially more efficient protein folding simulation methods.
+Improved skills in generating and visualizing large quantities of data.

+##### High School Honors Science Program, Michigan State University
+* Research Assistant (June 2012 - Aug.
+2012)
+* Worked with Dr. Mitchell McGrath in the Plant Sciences department to identify and outline differential expression during sugar beet germination when exposed to hydrogen peroxide as opposed to water.
+Wrote Python programs and adapted existing tools to analyze gene sequencing results.

 ## Work